mayureshshirodkar/Amazon_Demo/README.md

 Other packages in the framework:
 ```
-Utilities - Consists of methods to extract test data from properties file.
+Utilities - Consists of methods to extract test data from properties file/ Excel.

+Reports - Contains the Report generating methods

 App - Contains the application under test
 ```